-1,000 Days is seeking a Director of Policy & Advocacy to lead the organization’s work to increase action and investment in improving the nutrition and well-being of mothers and young children in the U.S and throughout the world.
+FHI Solutions LLC is a nonprofit organization with a longstanding, proven track record of improving nutrition outcomes in communities around the world.
+FHI Solutions works with non-US governments, foundations and multi-lateral institutions.
+We collaborate with partners to create evidence-based, scalable solutions informed by the highest quality data, ensuring that people have the nutrition they need to lead healthy, happy and productive lives.
+FHI Solutions seeks a Director of Policy & Advocacy, under the 1000 Days Initiative, to lead the Initiative’s work to increase action and investment in improving the nutrition and well-being of mothers and young children in the U.S and throughout the world.
 They will serve as a leading voice on the issues that affect women and children during the first 1,000 days and be responsible for helping to raise the profile of the issue of nutrition within the United States, and the global health and development community.

-The director will report to the Executive Director and manage a policy and advocacy team.
+The Director will report to the 1000 Days Initiative Director and manage a policy and advocacy team.
 Success in this role requires a deep passion for and commitment to 1,000 Days’ mission as well as an entrepreneurial, can-do mindset.
 This role is ideal for a strategic thinker and hands-on leader who thrives in fast-paced environments and enjoys working alongside other high performers.
 This is a full-time, exempt position.

 Strategy and Leadership